 Comments from members

-Members are able to add comments to a publisher’s post.
+Members are able to react to your post with a virtual high-five and add comments.
 Only members have access to this feature, enabling you to create a safe and cosy space to engage with your community.

-In order to add a comment to a publisher’s post, the member must be logged in on Steady.
+In order to add a comment to a publisher’s post, the member must be logged in to Steady.

 Commenters are identified by first and last name (the same they used when signing up on Steady).
 It is possible for members to edit and delete their own comments – in the interest of transparency, other members will be able to see when they have done so.